Prehealth Societies and Student Organizations

 As a student you also may have the opportunity to participate in a prehealth society, interacting with students and colleagues with similar interests and goals.
 Below is a list of societies and a brief description of each.
 Visit WildCat Sync for contact information, upcoming events, and outreach programs.

-Alpha Epsilon Delta (AED), a national premedicine honor society, recognizes students for academic excellence and service to the community.
-Students who have achieved an overall GPA of 3.2 are eligible to apply for membership to AED after three semesters of introductory science courses.
-The purpose of AED shall be to encourage excellence in premedicine scholarship, to stimulate an appreciation of the importance of pre-medicine education, to bring together similarly interested students and to benefit health organizations, charities, and the community.
+The Premedical Society recognizes students for academic excellence and service to the community.
+Students who have achieved an overall GPA of 3.2 are eligible to apply for membership after three semesters of introductory science course.
+The purpose of the Premedical Society is to encourage excellence in pre-medicine scholarship, to stimulate an appreciation of the importance of pre-medicine education, to bring together similarly interested students and to benefit health organizations, charities, and the community.

 Minority Association for Premedical Students (MAPS) seeks to provide an encouraging and productive outlet for prehealth professional students to participate in community service within the surrounding communities, academic growth through weekend and late-night study sessions and discussions with invited guest speakers and about important medical topics.